2020-07-02

 And then we're suddenly in an almost blinding snowstorm.
 High Hrothgar is right there and we can see two people walking ahead of us.
 It's Rudelphine and Esbern!
 What are they doing here?
 I thought they despised the Gaybores.

-Just before entering, they stop and wait for us to catch up.
+They stop just before entering and wait for us to catch up.
 Rudelphine tells me I have to kill Paarthurnax.
 I don't quite get it all with that awful wind whistling around us, but it would seem he was fighting alongside Alduin in that ancient war of dragons against humans, so he deserves to die.
 Rudelphine says unless I kill Paarthurnax, she and Esbern won't help me anymore.
 I shrug and reach for the door.
 The last thing I hear before I step over the threshold is "If you're not with us, you're against us."

 I can't believe the cheek of that little bitch.
 She's running for her life, chased by the thalmors, all alone except for an old man who could drop dead any moment, and she has the nerve to threaten me that she won't help me.
-What kind of help could I possible need from her, someone who has her hands full finding stones to crawl under to stay alive?
+What kind of help could I possible need from her, someone who has her hands full finding stones to crawl under?

 They already made me kill Alduin who had saved my life.
 There's no way I'll turn against Paarthurnax.
 Apart from my followers, he's probably my most reliable friend in the world, while Rudelphine is so unimportant and pathetic I don't even feel the wish to give her another whipping to remind her of her place.
 She's out of my thoughts the moment I step up to Arngeir who is waiting for me.